TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Experiments

 In Fig.~\ref{fig:370M_200BT_precision_switching}, we find that a substantial improvement can be achieved if we just switch to $\rm \texttt{FP6}\times \texttt{FP4}$ in the last \texttt{50B} tokens of \texttt{OLMo2-370M} training; also, switching to $\rm \texttt{FP6} \times \texttt{FP6}$ could bring considerable improvement.
-This result may be inspiring for future study.
+We suggest that the $\mathtt{FP6\times FP4}$ training format, though not yet the focus of current mainstream hardware and algorithms, can offer substantial improvement.